Position

 • Pros:

-• Potential for career advancement in health care fields.
+• Potential for job advancement and specialization in areas like hospice care or pediatric care

 • Cons:

-• Emotional strain from dealing with difficult situations and loss.
+• Emotional stress from dealing with difficult situations

-• Potentially low pay, especially in entry-level positions.
+• Potential for low pay, especially in entry-level positions

 What is the job outlook for a Caregiver?